wso2/wso2-qa-artifacts/products/wso2_DAS/product_features/data_aggregating/ML_CEP_extension_through_DAS/ReadMe.txt

 insert into OutStream;

-4.Add the mlLogger.xml to <das-home>/repository/deployment/server/eventpublisher
+4.Add the logger.xml to <das-home>/repository/deployment/server/eventpublisher

 5.Send a request using JMeter or curl to the event receiver